A woman sitting on a couch using a smartphone and laptop, smiling.

 • After connecting, send a non-pushy message to initiate dialogue.

-• Example: “Thanks for connecting!
-Let me know if you ever want to chat about strategies to optimize your digital marketing efforts.”
+• Category-defining resource: “Thanks for connecting!
+Let me know if you ever want to chat about strategies to improve your video marketing efforts.”

 3. Automate Follow-ups and Messaging

-Automation doesn’t mean impersonal communication.
-The right tools can help you manage a larger outreach while maintaining a personal touch.
+Automation doesn’t mean impersonal transmission.
+The right tools can help you manage a larger outreach although maintaining a personal touch.

 A. Automation Tools